kartikbhtt7/AutoQuantNX/README.md

 6. Push to Hub:
    * Optimized models are automatically pushed to your specified Hugging Face repository

-7. Cleanup:
-   * Use the "Cleanup Files" button to remove temporary files

 ### Example
 For a model like bert-base-uncased performing text classification:
 1. Select text_classification as the task